survivejs/webpack-book/manuscript/output/03_server_side_rendering.md

 To demonstrate SSR, you can use webpack to compile a client-side build that then gets picked up by a server that renders it using React following the principle.
 Doing this is enough to understand how it works and also where the problems begin.

-T> SSR isn't the only solution to the SEO problem. **Prerendering** is an alternate technique that is easier to implement if it fits your use case.
-The approach won't work well with highly dynamic data. [prerender-spa-plugin](https://www.npmjs.com/package/prerender-spa-plugin) allows you to implement it with webpack.

 ## Setting Up Babel with React

 The *Loading JavaScript* chapter covers the essentials of using Babel with webpack.
 There's setup that is particular to React you should perform, though.
 Given most of React projects rely on [JSX](https://facebook.github.io/jsx/) format, you have to enable it through Babel.